RedisLabs/memtier_benchmark/README.md

 ### Cluster mode

+#### Connections:

+When using the cluster-mode option, each client open connections as the number of nodes, so when using large number of threads and clients, user need to verify that he's not limited by max number of file discriptors.

+#### Using sequential key pattern:

-In case where there is some asymmetry between the redis nodes, and user set the number of total requests with sequential key pattern options, it might be gaps in the generated keys.
+In case where there is some asymmetry between the redis nodes, and user set the --requests option, it might be gaps in the generated keys.

+Also, the ratio and the key generator is per client (and not connection), which mean that setting the ratio to 1:1 not guarantee 100% hits, since the keys spreads to different connections/shards.

 ### Building and installing